 MALA 60953 Modern Astronomy: From the Origin of the Universe to Black Holes.
-An introduction to selected topics on recent developments in astronomy and astrophysics: the birth, life and death of stars; black holes, pulsars, supernovae, comets, and quasars; the origin of galaxies; worlds of the solar system; and the Big Bang and the evolution of the cosmos.
-Questions to be pondered include: How old is the universe?
-Where is the missing mass?
-Are we alone?
-How and when will the universe end?
-Recent discoveries by the Hubble Space Telescope and other missions are also discussed.
+An introduction to recent developments in astronomy and astrophysics: how the Universe began and how will it end, the age of the cosmos, the origin of galaxies, the birth, life and death of stars; stellar and galactic black holes, milisecond pulsars, supernovae, comets, and quasarsm and the worlds of the solar system.
+Questions to be pondered include: Where and what is the missing mass?
+Are we alone in the Universe?
+Are we in danger from a comet colliding with earth?
+Where and how did life originate?
+The latest discoveries by the Hubble Space Telescope, Cassini, and other space missions are also discussed.